ClaudioTag/Al-Wasl.Connect/README.md

 ### Project Roadmap
 #### Design and Development
+The Project is adopting Design Thinking and Agile Development methodologies:
+- A Design Thinking Workshop has been completed in September 2020
-The Project is adopting Agile Development, with Sprint 1 of the Minimum Viable Product currently undergoing.
+- Sprint 1 of the Minimum Viable Product development is currently in progress.
 ![Design and Development](gannt.png)

 #### User Footfall
-An estimation of the user footfall has been created, estimating that the MVP will be in English only.
+An estimation of the user footfall has been created, assuming that the MVP will be in English only.
 ![User Footfall](footfall.png)

 #### Sustainability Plan